bfrg/vim-c-cpp-modern/README.md

 ```vim
 let g:cpp_concepts_highlight = 1
 ```
-If enabled, the named requirements like `MoveConstructible` will be highlighted as standard library types.
+This will highlight the keywords `concept` and `requires`.
+All named requirements like `MoveConstructible` will be highlighted as standard library types.

 ## Installation